-This example shows how to optimize controller parameters to track a reference signal using the Response Optimization tool.
+This example shows how to optimize controller parameters to track a reference signal using the Response Optimizer.
 You specify the reference signal without adding any Check blocks to the model.

 sldo_model1 includes these blocks: